Baltoli/project-docs/notes/log.md

   TESLA invocations for every single executable being built).
 These improvements to the TESLA build system allow me to build arbitrary C executables with TESLA assertions built in just by calling `add_tesla_executable`.
+* Have also begun to do some rebasing and cleanup on the locks branch so that when I merge it to master it's not totally horrific to look at.